d1r3w0lf81/WebChecker/README.md

 ## Getting Started

-This tool is designed to assist users in conducting web scoping activities, ensuring websites are accessible, secure, and free from common vulnerabilities.
+This tool is designed to assist users in conducting web scoping activities, ensuring websites are accessible, and not impeded for security testing by a WAF.

 To get started install requirements, clone the repository and run the application.
 Follow the on-screen instructions to input URLs, enable/disable checks, and review the generated reports.